seasoftjapan/headless-chromium-php-docker/README.md

  - Ensure you have Docker installed
  - `git clone` this repository
  - `sudo docker build -t docker-php-helloworld .`
- - `sudo docker run -p 80:80 docker-php-helloworld`
+ - `sudo docker run --privileged -p 12080:80 docker-php-helloworld`

 # What You Should See